peter115342/peter115342/README.md

 # Hello there! 👋

-I'm passionate about building scalable applications and continuously improving my skills.
+I'm interested in data, building scalable applications and continuously improving my skills.
 Currently studying **Computer Science** at **FEI STU** and gaining hands-on experience as a **Data Engineering Intern**.

 ## 🔭 What I'm Working On

 - Developing software solutions using **Python**, **Java**, and **JavaScript**